Role

 Teaching and learning

-Matt has a long history of leading PhD programmes in the former College of Business, Law and Social Sciences (1996 - 2012) and more recently the School of Social Sciences (2012 until 2020).
+Matt has a long history as Director of PhD programmes in the former College of Business, Law and Social Sciences (1996 - 2012) and more recently the School of Social Sciences (2012 until 2020).
 In those roles, Matt was responsible for over 140 PhD research students.
-He oversaw the recruitment of all PhD research students for the School, the coordination of our research training programme, and ensuring that our provision complied with the guidelines of relevant Research Councils.

-His general teaching field is in the broad areas of citizenship and political participation and in research methods, and he contributes this teaching to a number of academic courses, including the MA Politics and the MSc Politics and Public Policy.
+His general teaching field is in the broad areas of citizenship and political participation and in research methods, and most recently he contributed teaching to a number of academic courses, such as the MA Politics and the MSc Politics and Public Policy.

 Career overview

-Matt has worked in the Higher Education sector since 1988.
-He started his career as a researcher in the Department of Economics and Politics at Nottingham Trent University (when it was called Nottingham Polytechnic), and in 1992 he joined the University of North London as a Lecturer in Social Science Research Methods.
+Matt worked in the Higher Education sector for over 36 years, starting in1988.
+He began his career as a researcher in the Department of Economics and Politics at Nottingham Trent University (when it was called Nottingham Polytechnic), and in 1992 he joined the University of North London as a Lecturer in Social Science Research Methods.

 In 2004 he joined the Nottingham Trent University Graduate School and became Head of Research Degrees and Research Training for the College of Business, Law and Social Sciences; in 2012 he moved to the School of Social Sciences.

-During the last few years, Matt has been active in developing teaching and learning opportunities internationally, and these activities align with Nottingham Trent University's internationalising ambitions.
-For instance, he has presented invited key-note speeches and talks at several international events to inform and enhance curriculum development and educational policy for doctoral programmes, in countries such as Macedonia, Croatia, Saudi Arabia, Italy, Spain and Morocco.
-He has also set up a number of ERASMUS staff and doctoral mobility agreements with strategically selected partner universities in several countries.
+At the latter part of his career at NTU, Matt was active in developing teaching and learning opportunities internationally.
+For instance, he presented invited key-note speeches and talks at several international events to inform and enhance curriculum development and educational policy for doctoral programmes, in countries such as Macedonia, Croatia, Saudi Arabia, Italy, Spain and Morocco.
+He also set up a number of ERASMUS staff and doctoral mobility agreements with strategically selected partner universities in several countries.
 He was also a Visiting Professor for the 'Doctoral Research Methods Programme' at the Universitat Autonoma de Barcelona from 2010 until 2017.

-In 2010 Matt was awarded a Chair in Social Research as recognition of his contribution to Nottingham Trent University through his research and also his leadership of postgraduate programmes of study.
+In 2010 Matt was promoted to Professor of Social Research as recognition of his contributions to Nottingham Trent University and internationally through his research and also his leadership of postgraduate programmes of study.

 Research areas